ermlikeyeah/ermlikeyeah.github.io/_posts/2016-04-24-knowing-what-to-expect.markdown

 As one user succinctly put it for us:

 > "All my life I have dealt with government over the telephone and with letters.
 Don't just expect us to do it because it's *on the internet*.
 Show the public how straightforward this is.
-I would not have tried this unless I was here."
+I would not have tried this unless I was here [in this research session]."

 We need to do this sooner than when our users are in the service.
 We need to do this sooner than when our users hit gov.uk.